JaxHodg/litebot-go/README.md

-# litebot-go
+# litebot
-Litebot rewrite in Golang using DiscordGo
+Lite-bot is a simple and customizable bot for server moderation with features like kick, ban, and purge, and blocking words.
+Nearly everything can be disabled or customized so you only have to worry about the features you actually want.
+More features are on the way.

 ## TODO:
+- More user friendly
+    - Give users more information with !help
+    - Allow admins to see what terms they have banned (Maybe a !check command)
 - Queue system
     - Useful for games like Among us or Animal Crossing
-- More user friendly
-    - Give users more information with !help
-- More universal code
-    - Merge commands, events and other features into modules
-    - Modules can be enabled/disabled
-    - All modules will show up in help
 - Fix DMs
     - Won't respond to DMs because it can't determine what Guild the message is from
     - Getting rid of CommandEnviroment and having each command figure it out on its own

 ## Documentation

 ### Features
+- Custom prefix
 - Join/Leave messages
 - Kick/ban users
 - Purge messages